viljoviitanen/Openelec-addons/README.md

 http://scons.org - used in fceux build.

+### MAME

+Doesn't build automatically.
+Compile MAME first manually from source with native on host (32- or 64-bit), first applying the patch included which removes gnome and xinerama references.
+After that build mame addon for the architecture you built native mame for.
+To build 32-bit mame on 64-bit host, you need to create e.g. a 32-bit chroot environment.

 ## Other addons

 each directory has a README file that lists the maintainer of that addon.